-This is one of the most important questions we get regarding car accident claims.
-The best way to answer it is to look at the different types of claims that are most common, because these determine how expensive medical treatment typically is and how a jury typically views the injury.
+The best way to determine how much you should receive from your auto accident is to look at the different types of claims that are most common.
+This is because those claims determine how expensive medical treatment typically is and how a jury typically views the injury.

 - Insurers will not pay an outrageous sum of money just to avoid the cost of a trial.
 They will pay what you can prove is a fair amount, based on the severity of your injuries.
 (It is true, however, that if they think you would win at trial they are quicker to negotiate.)

 - There is no formula to determine the amount you get paid.
-It isn’t double your medical bills, or triple.
+It isn’t double or triple your medical bills, as some may claim.
 It’s different in each individual case.

 - You do not have to go to trial to win your claim.
 Most claims (but not all) are settled out of court.